taccon/eksek/README.md

 eksek 'echo Hello'
 ```

-This returns a result object (`EksekResult`) providing the following methods:
+This returns an `EksekResult` object providing the following methods:

 - `exit` returns the exit code.
 - `stdout` returns the standard output as a string.